Force over Distance: Chapter 21

 He really didn’t want another day like the last five.

-“I think today we’ll do paperwork in the morning.”
-Young said quietly.
-“Maybe you can take the sixteen hundred to twenty-four hundred science team shift?
+“Maybe we do paperwork this morning.”
+Young murmured.
+“Maybe you take the sixteen hundred to twenty-four hundred Science Team shift?
 Bet you’ll go for that.
-It’ll include the nineteen hundred briefing.”
+It’ll include your nineteen hundred briefing.”

 Rush’s thoughts sharpened, and Young’s spoken words began influencing his dreams, which shifted to ballistic trajectories, midair displays, a distant signal that only Chloe seemed to hear, full of a familiar darkness, full of—

-Young pulled him up and out of the slow-building nightmare, and Rush jerked awake, coming into a seated position, one hand at his chest.
+Rush jerked into a seated position, one hand at his chest.

 “Fuck you,” Rush snapped, pure reflex.